ImageMagick/Usage-Markdown/blur/index.md

 ### Shadow Outlines {#shadow_outline}

-You can also use "`-shadow`" to generate a fuzzy outlines of shapes, such as text.
+You can also use "`-shadow`" to generate fuzzy outlines of shapes, such as text.
 By using [Layers Merge](../layers/#merge) IM will automatically add the extra space needed for the semi-transparent blur.

 ~~~